MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 >**Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy." - ==Proverbs 28:13==

-- When we fall we usually Deny, Minimize and rationalize the reason that lead to doing it but this will only make it worse.
+When we fall we usually Deny, Minimize and rationalize the reason that lead to doing it but this will only make it worse.

 >**“If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 ==1 John 1:9**==

-- We cannot hide our sin, we must speak openly about it.
+I cannot hide my sin, I must speak openly about it.

 - for 95% of people it takes between 6 months to 2 years to fully experience freedom from porn.
 - Stopping an addiction is stopping a habit that you have trained yourself to automatically do for years, it does not happen overnight, you must rewire your brain and this only happens through Jesus and being surrounded by supportive people.
-- Relapses can happen and it happens to everyone, this does not mean you have failed but it also does not make it any less sinful or less serious but it should give me a better perspective on being able to forgive myself and receive Gods forgiveness.
+- Relapses can happen and it happens to everyone, this does not mean I have failed but also does not make it any less sinful or less serious but by knowing this it is easier
 - It's important to use a relapse as an opportunity to grow.
 When you do, you can fail growing forward and not falling backwards.

 ### Here are a few questions to ask about your last relapse: